-Research in the Department of Chemistry draws on the interface between physical and life sciences to explore new chemistry frontiers.
+Research in the Department of Chemistry draws on the interface between physical and life sciences to explore new chemistry frontiersand deliver fundamental solutions for a sustainable and healthy society.
 We are known for our work on the chemistry of life and have growing expertise in chemical biotechnology and green chemistry.

 Our research falls into three themes:

 The chemistry of life – chemistry for a healthy society

 A goal of our chemistry of life research is to usher in a new era of functional biology by moving from a descriptive picture of life sciences to a quantitative understanding using chemical principles.

 Our research in chemistry is informed by our understanding of biology.
 We take a whole-scale view to understand how molecules work together to generate cellular life, combining chemical and synthetic biology with biophysical, computational and synthetic chemistry.